davidderaedt/CC-Extension-Builder-for-Sublime-Text/README.md

 ###Creating a new extension

 Then, go to `Tools > CC Extensions > Create Extension`.
 When prompted, choose your extension unique ID, and hit enter.
-It will generate a pre-deployed extension panel and open the corresponding `manifest.xml` file, which you must edit according to your needs (starting with the "host" list, which determines which CC app this extension applies to).
+It will generate a pre-deployed extension panel and open the corresponding `manifest.xml` file, which you must edit according to your needs (starting with the "host" list, which determines which CC app this extension applies to, and is set to Photoshop by default).

 At this stage, you should be able to open your CC application (say, Photoshop) and choose `Window > extensions > Extension-Name`, which should open a new panel containing a simple button.